dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-commands.md

 Search can only be used to compare a field with a value (RHS cannot be field name).
 If the LHS and RHS of a condition is a field name then `where` has to be used.

 ### Streaming Commands
+Streaming functions process events one at a time (as they become available).
+Streaming commands will always produce events after the calculation.

+**Distributed Streaming Commands**
+Operate on events independently, order of the events do not matter.
+Can run on indexers (in parallel) and search head.
+No need to gather the full dataset before doing the processing.

+**Centralized Streaming Commands**
+They still process events one by one but they depend on sort or grouping logic.
+They cannot run in parallel on indexers.
+They require the relevant events to be pulled together before execution.

 #### Eval
 Used to calculate and manipulate field values.
 Can create a new field.
-Results of eval operation can be saved as calculated field (knowledge object).
+Results of eval operation can be saved as **calculated field** (knowledge object).
 Field values are case-sensitive when eval function is used.

 ```